Up to 60% off sofas & mattresses — limited‑time deals.

 Which Amztree model disturbed a partner the least?

-The 12-inch bamboo-cover and the 14-inch plush-top felt calmest for Jenna and Ethan during frequent movement.
+The 12-inch bamboo-cover and the 14-inch plush-top was the calmest for Jenna and Ethan during frequent movement.

 Is the 10-inch hybrid supportive enough for daily use?

-For lighter-to-average bodies it can work, but the thinner profile is less forgiving and less “deep” than the 12–14 inch options.
+For lighter-to-average bodies it can work, but the thinner profile is less forgiving than the 12–14 inch options.

 Which one is best for hot sleepers?

-The bamboo-cover hybrid maintained the coolest overall comfort through the night in our testing.
+The bamboo-cover hybrid stayed coolest overall through the night in our testing.

 If I want more pressure relief, which should I pick?

-The 14-inch plush-top provided the most noticeable shoulder/hip cushioning for side-sleep starts.
+The 14-inch plush-top gave the most noticeable shoulder and hip cushioning for side-sleep starts.

 Previous post